greggman/simple-folder-watcher/README.md

 Watches a directory for changes.
 To watch a tree see [simple-tree-watcher](https://github.com/greggman/simple-tree-watcher)

+Sometimes it's more useful to watch folder separately than to watch a whole tree

 Hopefully it actually works unlike other watch libaries

 ## Example: